tomarra/tomarra.github.io/_posts/2014-09-25-Nokia-Portable-Wireless-Speker-Review.md

 layout: post
 title: "Nokia Portable Wireless Speaker (MD-12) Review"
 date: 2014-09-25
-banner_image: Nokia_Bluetooth_Speaker.jpg
+image: Nokia_Bluetooth_Speaker.jpg
-tags: hardware music bluetooth bluetoothspeaker nokia speaker
+tags: hardware nokia
 ---

 _Disclaimer: I did work for Nokia/Microsoft while I was reviewing this unit.
 That being said this was bought as a personal product that I intend to keep, not through internal employee sources._